yugabyte/yugabyte-db/docs/content/latest/develop/realworld-apps/iot-spark-kafka-ksql.md

 ## Summary

-This application is a blue print for building IoT applications.
+This application is a blueprint for building IoT applications.
 The instructions to build and run the application, as well as the source code can be found in the [IoT Fleet Management GitHub repository](https://github.com/yugabyte/yb-iot-fleet-management).